rafaelcabral96/mlswarm/README.md

 This package trains neural networks using swarm-like optimization algorithms.

 By flattening the weights of a neural network, network training can be seen as a problem of directly minimizing a multivariate (cost) function.
-In this framework, particle swarm optimization algorithms can be used to minimize this multivariate function, where each particle will have a set of neural network weights associated with it.
+In this framework, particle swarm optimization algorithms can be used to minimize this multivariate function, where each particle will have the set of neural network weights associated with it.

 The package also includes a gradient free variant of the optimization algorithm, where no backpropagation is required.
 Some advantages are listed at the end.